UPAC REQUESTOR HANDBOOK

 Airfare booking

-- UPAC will only consider funding for economy class airfare tickets.
+• UPAC will only consider funding for economy class airfare

-- Once notified of the allocation results, requestors have six (6) calendar days to book tickets.
-In the event that the price increases, UPAC may consider adjusting the allocation based on the actual price.
+• Once notified of the allocation results, requestors have six (6) calendar days to book tickets.
+If the price increases, UPAC may consider adjusting the allocation based on the actual price.
 After six (6) calendar days, the organization will assume full responsibility for any price increase.
 Should the airfare rate decrease at the time of booking, the allocated amount will be reduced to no more than seventy-five (75%) of the documented price.

 Submission of cancelled boarding passes